 Paying for the Program

-- For Tuition Assistance contact NICC Business and Community Solutions to complete the following:
+- Apply for tuition assistance if needed.
+You will need to contact Business and Community Solutions to complete the following:

 - Tuition Assistance Program Application